Indrawan-maker/waguri-kaoruko-puzzle-3x3/README.md

 ## 🧐 About <a name = "about"></a>

-project ini di buat untuk memperkuat saya dalam mempelajari reactjs
+project ini di buat untuk memperkuat pemahaman saya dalam mempelajari reactjs

 ## 🏁 Getting Started <a name = "getting_started"></a>